-Due to the high temperatures, make sure the air-conditioning is exactly what you want in your hire car… it can get pretty sweltering.
+Due to the high temperatures in this part of Australia, make sure the air-conditioning is exactly what you want in your hire car… it can get pretty sweltering.
 A friendly and welcoming city, the roads are relatively open-plan with no nasty surprises and there are only two main highways.
 However, signage can be patchy at best, so maybe invest in a GPS.
 Here are some more handy tips:

 Peace of mind and ready to start your holiday

 Once you’ve booked your car hire on our easy-to-use, industry-leading website, you’re ready to hit the road.
 Remember, our handy customer service team are always ready for help and advice.
 It’s time to get out there and explore Adelaide…